SaraRasoulian/DotNet-WebAPI-Vue-Portfolio/README.md

 A dynamic and responsive portfolio website with admin panel.
 The backend is built with **ASP.NET Core Web API**, the frontend with **Vue JS**, and the database with **PostgreSQL**.

+> This repository can be used as a template for .NET Core/Vue projects

 <h2>Demo 💻 </h2>

 To view the live portfolio [Click here](http://www.sara-rasoulian.ir/)